json-schema-org/website/pages/implementers/interfaces.md

 `Schema`

 > The type of JSON Schemas, which may also differ across dialects of JSON Schema.
-> For common or modern versions of JSON Schema this type is essentially `Map<String, Any> | Boolean`.
+> For common or modern versions of JSON Schema this type must essentially be able to represent both arbitrary JSON objects as well as booleans.

 `Instance`